massalabs/massa-docs/web3-dev/dummy-network-generation.rst

     cd massa-client && cargo run node_start_staking ADDR

 The local network and your node will start after 10 seconds.
 Once it is started, you can interact with it using the CLI client as you would with a testnet node.
-If you want to run multiple nodes on your local network you need to use :ref:`docker`.